 - Will the program affect my pricing?

-- What happens when a guest books multiple rooms and only cancels some of them?
+- What happens when a guest books multiple rooms and only cancels a few?

-Since the majority of guests who book flexible policies don’t actually end up canceling, in most cases you’ll be able to handle payment as you normally would.
-That means you’ll still charge the guest’s card (or virtual credit card) on the Extranet or your channel manager.
-If the guest decides to cancel, we’ll make a virtual credit card available to you.
+Note: Since the majority of guests who book flexible policies don’t actually end up canceling, in most cases you’ll be able to handle payment as you normally would.

 For reservations that aren’t canceled by guests, you’ll be able to see the guest’s credit card details when the new (upgraded) cancellation policy expires.